murphyshayoo/mycode/README.md

 # mycode
-Learning about Python and Ansible code!
+Learning about Python3 and Ansible code!

+Wanting to learn how to pyhton3 for my projects with git

 ##Built with